 The fact is, the Slog is getting longer and deeper, and we need to come up with ways to survive it as consultants and agencies.

 “The SEO Slog”

-If you’re hired to “do SEO” as an agency or consultant, and you’ve been honest in setting expectations, then at least one other person at the company understands your plan – they promise needed resources and cooperation – and contracts are signed.
-Full-in, as the project progresses you may move beyond your advocates’ influence, asking for resources and changes in different departments, from PR to marketing and even customer service.
-Unless your advocate has ultimate control, this will be the test of their earlier promises and a test of your finesse.
+If you’re hired to “do SEO” as an agency or consultant, and you’ve been honest in setting expectations, then at least one other person at the company understands your plan – if you’re screening clients, you’ve probably also received some form of promise not to ignore your advice and to help obtain needed resources and cooperation from leadership..
+So, with this assurance, contracts are signed.
+Full-in, as the project progresses you may move beyond your advocates’ influence and best intentions.
+This is the beginning the real test of the client’s ability to move through the slog, and for you to have the finesse needed to navigate obstacles.

 So while we’ve always had to remain in a client’s good graces, being paid for work long enough to see measurable results, that duration was shorter in the past.
-Then, good SEOs could move the needle quickly with quick “hero fixes” that could buy time and improve chances for obtaining needed resources for content and link building work to build long term success.
+Back then, SEOs could move the needle with quick “hero fixes” that could buy time for content and link building work and resources to win long term success.